 Welcome!
-I am a self-trained chef with two decades of diabetic friendly cooking to my name.
+I am a self-trained chef with over two decades of diabetic friendly cooking to my name.
 This blog has over 325 proven recipes and zero advertising.
-For me it's about helping fellow diabetics eat well...
+For me it's about helping fellow diabetics & their families eat well...
 Period.
 Blessed be... and happy cooking!

 Showing posts with label Seafood:Salmon.
 Show all posts